sstefan1/snake/README.md

 This is a simple snake-like game written in c++ using ncurses library

-* __BUILDING__: in order to build this game just run makefile provided in the repository.
+* __BUILDING__: navigate to the build directory and run cmake.
+  - cmake -G <generator> ../
+  - The default generator is Unix Makefiles
+  - Other command-line build tool generators: Ninja, MinGW Makefiles
+  - IDE build tool generators: Visual Studio, Xcode